Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Hamiltonian BRST Formalism

 \subsection{Charge and Symmetry}

-To construct BRST symmetry for this system, we further extend the theory using Hamiltonian BRST formalism also called BFV formalism \cite{11}.
-In the BFV formulation associated with this system, we introduce a pair of canonically conjugate ghost fields $(C,\bar P)$ with ghost number 1 and -1 respectively, for the primary constraint $\Pi_\lambda \approx 0$ and another pair of ghost fields $(\bar C, P)$ with ghost number -1 and 1 respectively, for the secondary constraint, $( Df(x) + \alpha\Pi_\theta ) \approx 0$.
-The effective action for a particle on surface $V^{(N-1)}$ embedded in $R^N$,
+To construct BRST symmetry for this system, we further extend the theory using Hamiltonian BRST formalism also called BFV formalism \cite{EFGV,IBEF,IABGV}.
+Here we will present a simplified form of this formalism.